 What is a high authority site?
-There are the information/content high authority sites like Boing Boing, CNN, Drudge or Huffington Post.
-As well as other forms like DMOZ, Yahoo Directory, and even .edu and .gov sites.
+They are the information/content sites like Boing Boing, CNN, Drudge or Huffington Post.
+There are also other forms of content sites like DMOZ, Yahoo Directory, and even .edu and .gov sites.

-When search engines crawl your site and see a link and follow it to CNN or Huffington Post, they weight it as a positive.
+When search engines crawl your site, see a link and follow it to CNN or Huffington Post, they weigh it as a positive.
 The trick is to find organic ways to link to these sites, like I did in this post.

 Adding them into an anchor text will make them even more natural.
-For example, if “getting a link from CNN can crash your servers” was a link… with that link going to the specific CNN page… that would be very natural external link.
+For example, if “getting a link from CNN can crash your servers” was a link, with that link going to the specific CNN page, that would be a very natural external link.

-By adding these authority links to your website it shows search engines that your website can be related to these high authority sites.
+By adding these authority links to your website, you will show search engines that your website can be related to these high authority sites.